Pipedream with Dylan Pierce

 00:55:43 - Dylan Pierce

-Yeah, yeah, so the, the AI, we're constantly improving the AI.
-I would say we're brainstorming ways like to make the AI more aware of your workflow so you can do things like base the prompting off of data and other parts of your steps and train it better with embeddings based on the API docs of the service that you're asking about.
-Yeah, that's one of the things we've been researching because right now it just uses the app name itself.
-So Puppeteer is a well known, great documentation for a long time, but we need to feed it the updated documentation embedding.
+Yeah, yeah.
+So the AI, we're constantly improving the AI.
+I would say we're brainstorming ways to make the AI more aware of your workflow, so you can do things like base the prompting off of data in other parts of your steps and train it better with embeddings based on the API docs of the service that you're asking about.
+Yeah, that's one of the things we've been researching, because right now it just uses the app name itself.
+So Puppeteer has had great documentation for a long time, but we need to feed it the updated documentation through embeddings.

 00:56:30 - Scott Steinlage

 Yeah, that's interesting.
-That's very interesting that you said that because that was something when I was messing with your guys'.
-When I was messing with the
+That's very interesting that you said that, because that was something when I was messing with the

 00:56:44 - Dylan Pierce